Sekhan/TheGreatWall/README.md

 ### Disclaimer : the Good and the Bad

-**Theses lists (updated every month) has been created for security purpose ONLY**. there are not a tool to prevent your employee from bypassing the fact that you're monitoring/blocking their online activity !
+**Theses lists (updated every month) has been created for security purpose ONLY**.
+There are not a tool to prevent your employee from bypassing the fact that you're monitoring/blocking their online activity !
 If you suspect your entity to do so, consider using a VPN or Tor Browser.

 You can also block `port 853` for DNS over TLS (DoT)